This is the web version of my newsletter. Subscribe to get it delivered to your inbox every Thursday.

 Building Custom Reporting:

-- Initial investment: 60 hours development
+- Initial investment: 60 hours of development

 - Ongoing maintenance: 5 hours monthly